A Brown will once again be hands-on selling Old Forester, for the first time in nearly 100 years.

 Never miss a local story.

-Originally "Old Forrester" with two Rs and named for a renowned local doctor, was the first bourbon sold exclusively in a bottle in the 1870s when many people bought whiskey straight out of the barrel, often by prescription.
+Originally 'Old Forrester' with two Rs and named for a renowned local doctor, it was the first bourbon sold exclusively in a bottle in the 1870s when many people bought whiskey straight out of the barrel, often by prescription.

 Always popular in Kentucky and in Alabama, thanks to legendary football coach Bear Bryant who drank Old Forester, the brand has recently experienced a surge in popularity for the first time in decades and the company is putting millions into the brand with the immediate goal of reaching 500,000 cases a year, roughly five times current volume, and eventually climbing back to the brand's peak of more than 1 million cases in the 1970s.

-Brown said he would focus first on the United States, especially key urban markets like Brooklyn, Chicago and San Francisco, but there is also opportunity for growth in the United Kingdom and in international duty-free sales.
-Old Forester will benefit in particular from the appeal to younger consumers who want to "step back in time" with an authentic original brand, Brown said.
+Brown said he will focus first on the U.S., especially key urban markets like Brooklyn, Chicago and San Francisco, but there is also opportunity for growth in the United Kingdom and in international duty-free sales.
+Old Forester will benefit in particularly from the appeal to younger consumers who want to "step back in time" with an authentic original brand, Brown said.

 Master distiller Chris Morris said that many bourbon enthusiasts, used to the sweeter taste of contemporary bourbons like Woodford Reserve, want to explore the bourbon that the classic cocktails were built for, one that is crisp, dry, woody and spicy.

-"This will be a state-of-the-art facility as well as a working distillery," Brown said.
-"We do have a knack for putting the location on display, the process on display, the people on display."
+"This will be a state-of-the-art facility as well as a working distillery, Brown said.
+"We do have a knack for putting the location on display, the process on display, the people on display," he said.

 Brown has more than 20 years of experience in the spirits business, most recently managing Brown-Forman's wine and spirits portfolio in Canada and the Midwest.
 He is one of 11 fifth-generation Brown family members working in the company.